Barbell Reverse-Grip Forearm Curl exercise demonstration image

 Safety Notes

-• Stop the set immediately if sharp wrist or elbow pain occurs.
+• Stop if sharp joint pain occurs

 Spotting